 PLP Architecture is part of an international team that has won a major competition to realise Parco Romana, an urban-scale redevelopment project in Milan’s Porta Romana district.
 The project interprets the industrial legacy of the site while reanimating it with contemporary programs centred on an ethos of sustainability.

 The park itself forms a unique topographic feature extending over the active railway that currently bisects the site, creating an accessible and multifunctional green space for the neighbourhood.
-The Suspended Forest -- a linear elevated greenway that helps to contain, rather than erase, existing railway infrastructure -- includes hundreds of trees providing dedicated walking routes with unexpected views overlooking the surrounding area.
-A biodiverse woodland and wetland Eco-zone interspersed with community gardens runs alongside the tracks at grade, offering a range of communal activities focused on health and wellbeing while dovetailing with Milan’s Rotaie Verdi environmental network.
+The Suspended Forest -- a linear elevated greenway that helps to contain, rather than erase, existing railway infrastructure -- includes hundreds of trees and provides dedicated walking routes with unexpected views overlooking the surrounding area.
+A biodiverse woodland and wetland Eco-zone interspersed with community gardens runs alongside the tracks at grade, dovetailing dovetailing with Milan’s Rotaie Verdi environmental network and offering a range of activities focused on health and wellbeing.

 COIMA, Covivio and Prada Holding

 OUTCOMIST, Diller Scofidio + Renfro, PLP Architecture, CRA - Carlo Ratti Associati and Arup

 Offices, Residential, Commercial Space and significant Public Park

 The site’s high-profile location and outstanding local connectivity has inspired extensive mobility solutions that integrate with and expand upon existing local infrastructure.
 Parco Romana brings the latest thinking about the 15 Minute City to Milan, aiming to provide everything needed for daily life within a short walk from the district’s living and working environments.
 A focus on pedestrians and cycling minimises reliance on automobiles and activates new paths to and through the site, forming corridors integrated with new public plazas that act as natural gathering places at the intersection of major pedestrian routes.